kroeke30/COMP3040/Group10_v1_A3_Part01.md

 Our API has pictures of various birds that can live and breed in Manitoba

-# List of endpoints with parameters (see below for requirements)
+# List of endpoints with parameters
 ### getRandomBird()
  - Returns a random picture of a bird that can be found in Manitoba.
 ### getBirdBySpecies(species)